-Congratulations to the winner of the Winter 2016 Six Word Contest!
+Congratulations to the winner of the 2016 Six Word Contest!
 The Gravity of the Thing received over four hundred six-word stories for this season’s contest, and from those four hundred stories guest judge Margaret Malone named Ty Phelps the 1st place winner, and Gerrard Lipscombe the honored finalist.
 Here is what Margaret Malone had to say about the selected stories:

 “Both the winner and the runner-up stories were fantastic.
 They both had the same two things I look for no matter what kind of work I’m reading – voice and story.
 For me, these are the two crucial elements of how I connect as a reader with a writer on the page.
 And both of these six word stories had it in spades.
 The thing that pushed the winning story into first place for me was it also, incredibly, in six words, contained an element of scene.
 I really felt like I could see, hear, sit with these two characters as they shared this moment together of shock.
 I had an entire vibrant, filled-out scene going in my head as I read it.
 There is a whole, real, living, breathing world behind those three lines, those six words.
 That is incredible.